dtekcth/data101/src/beginner/virtualization/index.md

 {{ end }}

 The next step is to [download an Ubuntu install image](https://ubuntu.com/download/desktop).
-Ubuntu is a user-friendly distribution of Linux, if you use Windows you may remember this from the WSL setup.
+Ubuntu is a user-friendly distribution of Linux.
+If you use Windows you may remember this from the WSL setup described in [_Getting started_](/getting_started.md).

 You are now ready to get started!